timka1982/ebot7/README.md

 ## Scraping HTML

 The HTML contains many elements.
-The ones relevant for you are the ones which contain the attribute “data-tags”.
-This attribute is a comma separated list of all “tags” relevant to this piece of information.
+The ones relevant for you are the ones which contain the attribute `data-tags`.
+There can be multiple different elements containing this attribute.
+This attribute is a comma separated list of all `tags` relevant to this piece of information.
 The entire HTML element is what we are concerned about and will return in our API.
-We shall refer to each html element containing these "data-tags" as a snippet.
-You can assume that each combination of data-tags is unique throughout the HTML file.
+We shall refer to each html element containing these `data-tags` as a `snippet`.
+You can assume that each combination of `data-tags` is unique throughout the HTML file.

 Here an example snippet:
 ```